 Yes, in certain aspects, dogs can be physically stronger than humans.
 This is due to their higher concentration of fast-twitch muscle fibers that deliver intense power in short spurts, especially observable in breeds like Rottweilers.
-On a sprint, speedy breeds such as Greyhounds can easily outpace an average human thanks to their lean bodies built for swift acceleration.
-However, when it comes to endurance activities and tasks requiring fine motor coordination, humans take the lead.
+Speedy breeds, such as Greyhounds, can easily outpace an average human on a sprint thanks to their lean bodies built for swift acceleration.
+However, humans take the lead when it comes to endurance activities and tasks requiring fine motor coordination.
 More nuances await as we delve further into this topic.

-While dogs possess certain types of strength such as speed, agility, and bite force, humans have their own strengths including endurance, problem-solving abilities, and advanced tools.
-Comparing the overall strength of dogs and humans is complex and not easily quantifiable due to their unique capabilities.
+While dogs possess certain types of strength, such as speed, agility, and bite force, humans have their strengths, including endurance, problem-solving abilities, and advanced tools.
+Due to their unique capabilities, comparing the overall strength of dogs and humans is complex and not easily quantifiable.

 Comparing Muscle Mass and Power Between Dogs and Humans

 Dogs and humans possess different types of strength, largely influenced by their muscle composition.
-While humans typically have around 42% (men) and 36% (women) muscle mass as compared to their body weight, dogs have a higher muscle mass that ranges from 44% to 55%.
-This difference in muscle mass directly impacts the power output between the two species.
+While humans typically have around 42% (men) and 36% (women) muscle mass compared to their body weight, dogs have a higher muscle mass ranging from 44% to 55%.
+This muscle mass difference directly impacts the two species’ power output.

 In terms of muscle power output, humans typically boast more significant strength potential with an average output of 1.2 kW.
 Conversely, muscle power output in dogs varies by breed, ranging from approximately 0.2 kW to 0.8 kW.